 Document bruises, cuts, or other visible injuries by taking pictures.
 Don’t worry about the quality of your pictures, pictures taken with your cell should be sufficient.
 You should also document any pain or uncomfortableness you experience as well.

-Seeing a physician will help you keep a running record of your injuries and medical costs.
+Seeing a physician will help you keep a running record of your injuries and medical bills.
 The longer you wait to see a doctor, the more difficult it will be to prove the accident caused your injury or pain.
+By seeking emergency medical help right away, you establish immediate documentation linking your injuries to the accident.
 Keep copies of all your medical receipts and records.

 - Loss of movement